REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 A. Residents shall not be required or coerced to participate in or unreasonably denied participation in religious activities.

-B. Procedures on religious participation
+B. Procedures on religious participation shall be available

 A. The detention center shall have a written description of its recreation program that describes activities that are consistent with the detention center's total program and with the ages, developmental levels, interests, and needs of the residents that includes: